opsdroid/opsdroid/docs/connectors/webexteams.md

-# opsdroid connector webex teams
+# Webex Teams connector

 A connector for [opsdroid](https://github.com/opsdroid/opsdroid) to interact with [Webex Teams](https://www.webex.com/team-collaboration.html).
-##### Note: Webex Teams was used to be called cisco spark.
-We changed cisco spark connector to webex teams connector
+_Note: Webex Teams was used to be called cisco spark.
+We changed cisco spark connector to webex teams connector_

 ## Usage

 **This connector requires that the opsdroid web server is internet facing.**